scraptechguy/SpeechCheck/README.md

 *commands without brackets

 # In Git Bash...
-To run this, create a new folder for kivy.
+To run this, create a new folder.

   $ mkdir /c/kivy